-If you enjoy being in the midst of nature and meeting new people, working at a national park may appeal to you.
-The work will not only provide opportunities learn about the environment, interact with interesting people and wildlife, and explore some of the most beautiful protected lands in the country.
-But how do you find such an opportunity.
-Here you will information to help you get started.
+If you enjoy being in the midst of nature and meeting new people, U.S. National Park Service jobs may appeal to you.
+The work provides opportunities to learn about the environment, interact with interesting people and wildlife, and explore some of the most beautiful protected lands in the country.
+But how do you find such an opportunity?
+Here you will find information to help you get started.

 Do the Research

-When it comes to work at a national park, you have options.
-Firstly, figure out if you are looking for full-time, part-time, seasonal, temporary, or even volunteer work.
+When it comes to working with the National Park Service, you have options.
+First, figure out if you are looking for full-time, part-time, seasonal, temporary, or even volunteer work.
 The National Park has approximately 16,000 permanent employees and hires up to 10,000 temporary positions annually.
 Once you figure out how much time you can commit, you can narrow you search drastically.

 Government jobs are filled in accordance with Office of Personnel Management (OPM) regulations.
 If you cannot go through NPS to apply, you will be able to register through OPM, you can browse job announcements which will explain the job, salary, necessary education/experience, and how to apply.
 The OPM also maintains the U.S. Government's website for employment information, providing a list of current job openings and opportunities to apply online.